MasteryEducation/CPAExamsMastery.com/content/aud/1/1/2/index.md

 ---

-## Quiz on the Evolution of Auditing Standards: AICPA, PCAOB, and GAO
+## Quiz: the Evolution of Auditing Standards: AICPA, PCAOB, and GAO

 {{< quizdown >}}